monopoli

 Alvino Suites

-We stayed at a terrific place in Lecce named Alvino Suite & Breakfast.
-It offered a sweeping view from the Amphitheater to the Piazza Sant’Oronzo.
-Our room was huge and beautiful with a balcony to view it all.
-Furthermore, directly downstairs is a delicious Pasticceria & Gelateria.
-You should try a Pasticciotto Leccese – a famous custard cream-filled pastry of southern Puglia.
+Alvino Suite & Breakfast was perfect for us!
+It offered a sweeping view from the Amphitheater to the Piazza Sant’Oronzo from our balcony.
+Our room was huge and beautiful.
+Furthermore, directly downstairs is a delicious Cafe Alvino.
+The perfect spot for a complimentary breakfast.
+Get yourself a Pasticciotto Leccese – a famous custard cream-filled pastry of southern Puglia.

 Looking for popular meeting places?
 Head to Piazzetta Santa Chiara and Porta San Biagio.
 This is especially recommended in the evening.
 There are plenty of restaurants, pubs, and clubs.